• Skip to primary navigation

 Ultimate Guide to Occupational Therapy Resources For Kids

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

 April is Occupational Therapy Awareness month!
 To celebrate this inspiring field I am part of, I thought it would be fun to share this ultimate guide to Occupational Therapy resources for kids.
-There is something here for everyone: parents, teacher, and therapists.
+There is something here for everyone: parents, teachers, and therapists.

 The Ultimate Guide for Occupational Therapy Resources for Kids.